 Emphasis in each course is placed on assisting each student's development at his/her pace and introducing all students to a variety of riding and driving methods.
 Students will continue to learn about correct use of tack for various disciplines or purposes, as well as correct technique in their choice of dressage, jumping, hunt seat equitation, stock seat/Western, or driving.
 Not all topics will be covered in each course, but all topics will be addressed within the sequence, which every student must complete in the correct order.
 Note: all students are encouraged to take at least one semester of dressage, driving, and western horsemanship; 2 hours of riding lessons per week; graded Pass/No Pass.
+Prerequisite: Department placement or permission of the instructor.
 This course is repeatable for credit.
 [Course fee: \$500]